YeeJeremy/rflann/README.md

 # rflann

-Please contact me by email (jeremyyee@outlook.com.au) or through my github accocunt to report any issues.
+Please contact me by email (jeremyyee@outlook.com.au) or through my github account to report any issues.